 What is a Classical Christian Education?

 Classical Christian education develops the mind and spirit through Christian Scholarship using the Trivium.
 Trivium refers to the three stages (or ways) of learning: grammar, logic, and rhetoric.
 These stages align with a child’s cognitive development as he matures.
-This model develops critical thinking skills and engages a student’s naturally curiosity allowing him to become a lifelong learner.
+This model develops critical thinking skills and engages a student’s natural curiosity, allowing him to become a lifelong learner.
 Classical Education has been practiced since the ancient times.
 It has produced some of the greatest leaders of history including the founding fathers of the United States of America.

 Classical education emphasizes language proficiency (reading, grammar, spelling), Latin, the Bible, history, and mathematics.
 These subjects are supplemented with science, music, art, drama, and physical education.